 - What is Cash Coding?
 This is now better explained for ‘non-cash-coding’ and ‘cash-coding’ permissions.

 We’ve had requests for every type of role under the sun.
 In Community alone, there have been over 100 individual feature requests for every user role permutation imaginable.
-While the roll out of this release won’t satisfy the want for grand, complex, completely customisable settings – it is a great step in the right direction.
+While this release won’t satisfy the want for grand, complex, completely customisable settings – it is a great step in the right direction.
 As new products and features are added to Xero, more user roles are likely to be created down the track.
 For now though, we need to get on building those new features!

-Coming soon – manage the level of access to Xero Projects
+Manage the level of access to Xero Projects

 Not everyone in your business needs to know everything about everything in your projects.
 In fact there’s often sensitive information that you may well not want your staff to know.
 Yet this needs to be balanced against giving them enough access to be able to do their job without having to constantly bug someone with a higher level of access.

-Very soon, we’ll introduce three Xero Projects user roles to support the most common roles we encounter when working with service businesses.
+Following the update on the 23rd April, we’ve just introduced three Xero Projects user roles to support the most common roles we encounter when working with service businesses.

 Projects admin is for the boss, or financial person, who needs to know everything about the financial detail of your projects, including how much you pay your staff.
 So Projects admin can do anything in Projects.